loosolab/UROPA/docs/uropa-example.md

 There are two queries with different feature.positions.

-` "queries":  [{"feature":"gene", "attribute":"gene_name", "distance":[5000],"feature.position": "start"},
+` "queries": [ {"feature":"gene", "attribute":"gene_name", "distance":[5000],"feature.position": "start"},
-		    {"feature": "gene", "feature.position": "center"}] `
+		       {"feature": "gene", "feature.position": "center"} ] `

-As displayed in the All_hits table(Table 5), the peak could only be annotated for query 1 with the 'feature.position' center.
-Visible in Figure 1, the gene *BCL2L13* is very large,
+As displayed in the All_hits table(Table 6), the peak could only be annotated for query 1 where 'feature.position' is set to 'center'.
+Illustrated in Figure 1, the gene *BCL2L13*  is very large,
 that is why even if the peak is internal to the gene region, the start position of the feature 'gene' is far away to return a valid annotation.

 `(feature.start – peak.center = |18111621-18161442| = 49 821) `